calvinfeng/gonotebook/README.md

 ### Bonus
 Create a computer player that implements the `Player` interface and make it undefeatable with *Minimax* algorithm.

+Here are some other recommendations for projects you can work on

+* Connect 4
+* Minesweeper
+* Sudoku

 ## HTTP Server in Go
 ### Project Requirement
 We are going to use Go's built-in package `net/http` to create a calculator server.
 The server should have 4 API endpoints,